mesosphere/dcos-docs-site/pages/1.8/administration/tls-ssl/oss/haproxy-adminrouter/index.md

       # If you are using the community-supported version of DC/OS, you must
       # configure Admin Router with a custom TLS server certificate, see
       # https://dcos.io/1.8/administration/securing-your-cluster/.
 This step
-      # is not required for Enterprise DC/OS.
+      # is not required for DC/OS Enterprise.
       #
       # Explanation for the parameters in the following `server` definition line:
       #